AleBros/xamarin-docs.it-it/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT1001" />

-### <a name="mt1001-could-not-find-an-application-at-the-specified-directory"></a>MT1001: Non è riuscito a trovare un'applicazione nella directory specificata
+### <a name="mt1001-could-not-find-an-application-at-the-specified-directory"></a>MT1001: Non è stato possibile trovare un'applicazione nella directory specificata

 <a name="MT1002" />